Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Master of Science in Accounting

 Rhodes College offers a 32-credit program of study in accounting and business leading to the Master of Science in Accounting degree.
-The M.S. in Accounting is a professional master’s degree designed to provide a mature understanding of accepted professional practices in the field of accounting and to support entry and advancement in the various fields of professional accounting.
+The M.S. in Accounting is a professional master’s degree designed to provide an advanced understanding of accepted professional practices in the field of accounting and to support entry and advancement in the various fields of professional accounting.

 Additional Information